Coding4Kids - Fit for the digital future

 The location

-Compensation for screen work
+Compensating for screen time

 Physical exercise and balance are extremely important, especially after many hours in front of a screen.
 We also want to teach the children this aspect for everyday life and their future careers.
 Getting the kids away from their laptops is always a challenge, but one that we are happy to take on.
 In almost any weather, we use the facilities on our campus to get the children out and about in the fresh air.